zhengzhster/zhengzhster.github.io/_pages/about.md

 My research is about Health and Biomedical Data Science, mainly focusing on the method development and application of computational drug design and discovery, machine/deep Learning, etc.

-For more research information, please refer to my publications list at Google_scholar.
+For more research information, please refer to my publications list at Google_scholar[https://scholar.google.com/citations?hl=en&user=siE8wmkAAAAJ&view_op=list_works&sortby=pubdate].